Patricia M. Byrne: Career

 After completing her studies, Byrne began working for the Central Intelligence Agency and took the competitive Foreign Service examination.
 She was one of 19 women selected for U.S. Foreign Service, where she served from 1949 to 1989.

 After Byrne joined the Foreign Service, she was posted to Athens.
 She was assigned to Saigon from 1950 to 1955.
 After serving as a desk officer for Laos at the State Department, she accepted international assignments in Turkey and Laos.
 Byrne served as a member of the U.S. Delegation to the Geneva Conference on Laos from 1961 to 1962.

 After graduating, she served at the embassy in Paris.
 In 1973 she became deputy chief of mission in Columbo, Sri Lanka.
-From 1975 to 1976, Byrne took the senior seminar at the Foreign Service Institute in foreign policy.
+From 1975 to 1976, Byrne took the Senior Seminar at the Foreign Service Institute in foreign policy.

 In 1984 Byrne was a foreign affairs fellow assigned to Georgetown University's Institute for the Study of Diplomacy.

-Personal
+Personal life

 Byrne retired in Washington, where she was a member of the Diplomatic and Consular Officers, Retired, and was twice elected to the group's board.
-When she died on November 23, 2007, she was survived by a sister, Eileen Byrne Rubin.
+She died on November 23, 2007.